Evangel90/sui-object-model-workshop/README.md

 View the contract at [`sui_nft.move`](./lessons/returning_objects/sui_nft/sources/sui_nft.move).
 Try to mint an NFT to your account and view it at explorer with PTBs.

 Navigate to [`scripts/src/return_objects_exercise.ts`](./scripts/src/return_objects_exercise.ts) and complete the exercise.

-> Bonus Challenge: Can you deploy the [SUIII NFT package](./lessons/returning_objects/sui_nft) yourself and use different text and images for the NFT?
-> [Install the Sui CLI](https://docs.sui.io/guides/developer/getting-started/sui-install), [Create Deployer Address](https://docs.sui.io/guides/developer/getting-started/get-address), and deposit gas coins from faucet, then use `sui client publish --skip-dependency-verification` to deploy!

 ## Lesson 2: Objects as Input